Hedge End Medical Centre, 24-28 Lower Northam Road, Hedge End, Southampton, Hampshire, SO30 4FQTel: 01489 786 201

 Our blood taking service is for adult patients.
 Children will need to attend the butterfly clinic at University Hospital Southampton.

-Performs Phlebotomy (takes blood).
+Pauline performs Phlebotomy (takes blood).

 Jennie works full time and has responsibility for the strategic direction of the practice.